docker/docs/applications/deploy-app-cli.md

 <!--[metadata]>
 +++
+aliases = ["/ucp/deploy-application/"]
-title = "Deploy an application" description = "Deploy an application thru UCP" keywords = ["deploy, application"]
+title = "Deploy an app from the CLI" description = "Learn how to deploy containerized applications on a cluster, with Docker Universal Control Plane." keywords = ["deploy, application"]
 [menu.main]
-parent="mn_ucp"
-weight=-80
+parent="mn_ucp_applications"
 +++
 <![end-metadata]-->

-# Deploy an application onto UCP
+# Deploy an app from the CLI

 In this quickstart, you learn how to deploy multi-container applications onto UCP.
 While UCP is intended for deploying multi-container applications, the workflow